Glenbard West High School: In media

+Film and television

-Bill Duchon Field was used to stage the football field scenes in the 1986 film Lucas,Fuentes, Gabe; HOLLYWOOD ON LOCATION AT GLENBARD WEST STUDENTS GET CLOSE-UP LOOK AT FILMMAKING; 25 June 1985; Chicago Tribune; accessed 30 July 2009 which featured rising stars such as Corey Haim, Charlie Sheen, and premiered Winona Ryder, Courtney Thorne-Smith, and Jeremy Piven.
+Bill Duchon Field was used to stage the football field scenes in the 1986 film Lucas, which featured rising stars such as Corey Haim, Charlie Sheen, and premiered Winona Ryder, Courtney Thorne-Smith, and Jeremy Piven.
 The school building was also used for shooting scenes.
 Glenbard West cheerleaders appeared as extras in the film, though the school colors and school name were changed.